MK 401 Sales Force Management

 Meeting - 4 September 07 5:30-9:50,

 Mid Term Test

 No paper due we will do the Mid term test over Chapters 1-5.
-This will be taken in class and is closed book and open notes.
-The midterm consist of ten or more essay questions.
-The test consists of 200 points for the class,
+This will be taken in class and is open book and open notes.
+The midterm consist of ten multiple choices questions and seven short answer questions.
+The test consists of 150 points.,

 Mid term over Chapters 1-5